Introduction

 This is the home for the research program on social ownership by David McMullen.

 This site adopts the Marxist position that once capitalism has brought a society to a high level of economic development it is then ready for a transition to a more advanced system where the means of production (ie, intermediate inputs) are owned by society.
-This would mean that they are no longer owned by individuals or groups nor bought and sold, and that they are used to achieve economically efficient outcomes unimpeded by sectional interests.
+This would mean that these assets are no longer owned by individuals or groups nor bought and sold, and that they are used to achieve economically efficient outcomes unimpeded by sectional interests.

 The superiority of such a system would rest essentially on replacing profit as the primary motivator with a symbiotic mix of enthusiasm for the work, personal sense of responsibility and mutual supervision.

 However, only social ownership can tap into the new sources of energy and creativity.
-It will eliminate the alienating nature of work under capitalism which takes out the fun and the desire to do one’s bit for the common good.
+It will eliminate the alienating nature of work under capitalism that takes out the fun and the desire to do one’s bit for the common good.
 And it will eliminate the property walls and conditions of subordination which prevent the development of an effective system of mutual supervision.

 Economists would argue that even if you could harness this enthusiasm it would be in vain given that the “socialist economic calculation debate” proved that social ownership cannot make effective use of a decentralized price system.
 However, this “proof” can be easily dismissed because it only applies to a straw man called the Lange model.

 There is nothing stopping an economy based on social ownership from making maximum use of decentralized prices.
-Establishments bid for inputs on the basis of the expected value of their output and the cost of alternative available, and they offer output at prices that reflect their costs and any possible excess demand.
+Establishments would bid for inputs on the basis of the expected value of their output and the cost of alternative available, and they would offer output at prices that reflect their costs and any possible excess demand.
 However, unlike capitalism or “market socialism”, transfers between establishments are not market exchanges and no individual or group benefits from their outcomes.

 Furthermore a system that dispenses with markets for intermediate goods and with profits would be in a position to establish a far better price system because it would be unencumbered by the various “market failures” that currently distort costs and prices.
 Among these we should include most “government failures” because they are the result of market driven vested interests.